mogulargmbh/m-formatter/README.md

 This is not an official microsoft repository.
 There is an official microsoft [powerquery-formatter](https://github.com/microsoft/powerquery-formatter).
 This formatter aims to provide more configuration options and minimal unnecessary line breaks.
+You can preview this formatter at [powerqueryformatter.com](https://www.powerqueryformatter.com).

 # Setup and debug
 - build